fabio-teichmann/cep_7_e-commerce/README.md

 ## TerraForm setup
 The TerraForm setup will include to basic principles:
+1. state-lock for team collaboration
-1. a tailored IAM role for TerraForm actions &rarr will limit potential actions that terraform can do and help with observability
+2. a tailored IAM role for TerraForm actions &rarr will limit potential actions that terraform can do and help with observability (stretch)

-2. state-lock for team collaboration
+> [!IMPORTANT]
+> A completely automated TerraForm setup for state-lock with separate CI/CD jobs isn't possible or needs some hard-coding (which is what I want to avoid as much as possible).
+To pass necessary state information between jobs, I will manually set up a static S3 bucket to accommodate data to pass between jobs.

+## GitHub Actions (CI/CD)
+TBD

 ## Application (EKS)